bw-01/first-landing-page/README.md

 # Landing Page Website

-A basic landing page website created as part of The Odin Project.
+A landing page website created as part of The Odin Project to demonstrate understanding of HTML and CSS with Flexbox.

 - Author: B.W.